markallisongit/blog/content/posts/2022/protect-your-kids-online/index.md

 ## Use the firewall to enforce Cloudflare DNS

 What if you could block all DNS servers in the world except the family friendly CloudFlare DNS?
 That would solve it, right?
-I will show you how it's done in OPNsenese which is very similar to the popular pfSense.
+I will show you how it's done in OPNsense which is very similar to the popular pfSense.

 Firewall rules are usually evaluated top-down in order, and when a rule evaluates to true, it stops processing further rules.